AndresRCB/aks-multitenant-workload-id/README.md

 >NOTE: you can ignore a warning: `WARN[0000] Detected that init is needed, but Auto-Init is disabled.` from the above commands as if all steps followed, the terraform state exists already.

 **Enjoy.**  :smile:

+## Using Tasks

+First make sure you've completed the logon steps above ensuring you logged on via the Azure CLI for two different subscriptions that should span Tenants.
+Again, you must be at least a member of those tenants with ability to create Azure Resources and in the primary subscription be an `Application Adminstrator` in Azure AD.

+### Deployment

+From the root run `task apply`

+### Testing Workload Identity Access

+After you've run the fully deployment, you can verify success by running a verification step.
+From the root of the repo run: `task verify`

+### Fast Cleanup

+Quickest way is `task kill`